EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 In the same time total energies are calculated, forces are made.
 Since PbTe is cubic forces vanish by symmetry; this section refers to the output generated in the [Bi<sub>2</sub>Te<sub>3</sub> tutorial](/tutorial/lmf/lmf_bi2te3_tutorial/).

-The calculation proceeds in two stages.
+The force evaluation has two parts.
 First a correction term to the forces is made.
 In contrast to the total energy, which is variational deviations of the input density relative to the self-consistent density, <i>n</i><sup>in</sup>&minus;<i>n</i>, thus
 <i>&delta;E</i> ~ (<i>n</i><sup>in</sup>&minus;<i>n</i>)<sup>2</sup>, the forces are not.
 If it were known how the density shifts with the
 nucleus (which requires [knowledge of the dielectric function](/docs/input/inputfile/#charge-mixing-general-considerations)), the forces